Joonas Nordman

 Joonas Matti Nordman (born 9 July 1986, in Pori, Finland) is a Finnish actor, comedian, impersonator, director and screenwriter, best known as an actor and a director of popular Finnish sketch comedy television show Putous (2014–2015, 2017–2018).
-He is also one of the cast members in Finnish sketch comedy television show Pyjama Party (2014–2016).
+He is also one of the cast members in the Finnish sketch comedy television show Pyjama Party (2014–2016).

+Career

-In 2011–2014, Nordman was one of the comedians in Finnish political satire YleLeaks.
+In 2011–2014, Nordman was one of the comedians in the Finnish political satire YleLeaks.
 He is also known as an impersonator.
-He has imitated several famous Finnish politicians, such as Sauli Niinistö, Juha Sipilä, Antti Rinne, Jussi Halla-aho, Ville Niinistö, Jussi Niinistö, Harry Harkimo, Juhana Vartiainen, Matti Vanhanen, Timo Soini, Paavo Arhinmäki, Simon Elo, Touko Aalto and Ilkka Kanerva.
-Nordman's own imitation television series Pelimies began on MTV3 in 2016.
+Nordman has impersonated and parodied several famous Finnish politicians, such as Sauli Niinistö, Juha Sipilä, Antti Rinne, Jussi Halla-aho, Ville Niinistö, Jussi Niinistö, Harry Harkimo, Juhana Vartiainen, Matti Vanhanen, Timo Soini, Paavo Arhinmäki, Simon Elo, Touko Aalto and Ilkka Kanerva.
+His own imitation television series Pelimies began on MTV3 in 2016.

 Nordman is the Finnish voice actor of Moomintroll in the Finnish-British animated television family drama Moominvalley (2019–).